Opened in 1999, the station is adjacent to the Rutland Plaza Shopping Center and the shops, galleries, and restaurants lining historic Merchant’s Row.

 On the principal street façade, a deep eave and projecting cross gable supported by simple brackets form a broad entrance canopy.
 It welcomes travelers, but also protects them from inclement weather as they are dropped off at the curb or approach on foot.
 Below the gable, passengers enter a loggia that rises two full stories in height to create a grand sense of arrival.
 At the back of the loggia, a wall of glass allows ample light to flood the interior waiting room whose airiness is further enhanced by a gabled skylight with clerestory windows.
 Lying along the ridge of the green seamed-metal roof, the tall skylight prominently caps the building.
 Trackside, the roof extends to form another canopy whose arms stretch out along the platform.
 The new Rutland station cost $718,000, and funding was obtained through the following sources: $695,000 from the Federal Transit Administration; $13,000 from the city of Rutland; and $10,000 through a donation from a private citizen.

 The Ethan Allen Express that links Rutland and New York City was established in 1996, and it is quite popular with winter sports enthusiasts who visit the mountain resorts of Vermont to ski, snowboard, and enjoy the beautiful landscape.
-The late U.S. Senator Jim Jeffords, a Rutland native who represented Vermont in both chambers of the U.S. Congress, retired from office in 2007.
+U.S. Senator Jim Jeffords, a Rutland native who represented Vermont in both chambers of the U.S. Congress, retired from office in 2007.
 To celebrate his 32 years of public service and his advocacy for passenger rail, city leaders decided to honor Jeffords by renaming the station the “James M. Jeffords Rail Passenger Welcome Center.”
 In addition, the city also chose to install a commemorative plaque in the waiting room.

 When European explorers first visited what is now southwestern Vermont, it was primarily inhabited by American Indians belonging to the Mahican (or Mohican) confederacy.
 Unlike portions of the New England coast, Vermont was difficult to access due to mountain ranges and thick forests.
 Many scholars believe that it was not densely settled and was instead used as a seasonal hunting ground by various tribes.
 Vermont remained beyond the sphere of European colonists well into the mid-18th century and acted as a buffer zone between the French towns of lower Canada and the English settlements of coastal New England.
 The region only became attractive to English colonists after the British defeated the French in 1760 and gained permanent control of Canada.